Juan Latino

-Juan Latino (born Juan de Sessa; Ethiopia c.
-1518 – Granada, c.
-1594/1597) was a Spanish professor of Ethiopian descent at the University of Granada during the sixteenth century.
-He could be considered the first African who studied at a European university and who reached a professorship on Grammar and Latin Language at the University of Granada.
+Juan Latino (also known as Juan de Sessa; c.
+1518, Ethiopia – c.
+1594/1597, Granada, Spain) was a Spanish professor, Latinist, and writer of Ethiopian origin.
+Enslaved in his youth and brought to Spain, he later gained his freedom and earned a degree at the University of Granada, where he became a professor of Latin language and grammar.
+He is widely recognized as the first African to receive a European university education and hold an academic post in Europe.

+No verified portrait of Juan Latino is known to survive, though his academic contributions remain well documented.

 Life

-Juan Latino was born in 1518 as Juan de Sessa to a black slave from Ethiopia, since 1520 slave of Luis Fernández de Córdoba (c.
-1480–1526), the second Duke consort of Sessa.
+Juan Latino was born in 1518 to a black slave from Ethiopia, since 1520 slave of Elvira Fernández de Córdoba (c.1500-1524), 2nd Duchess of Sessa and her husband Luis Fernández de Córdoba y Zúñiga (c.
+1480–1526), 4th Count of Cabra.

-He went to Granada where he was educated together with his owner's son Gonzalo II Fernández de Córdoba (1520-1578), third of the same title, and with the grandson of Gonzalo Fernández de Córdoba, another famous Gonzalo, who was called "Gran Capitán".
+He went to Granada where he was educated together with his owners' son Gonzalo II Fernández de Córdoba (1520-1578), third of the same title, and with the grandson of Gonzalo Fernández de Córdoba, another famous Gonzalo, who was called "Gran Capitán".

 His literary and fiercest personal enemy León Roque de Santiago mentioned that Latino was born in Baena, as the son of a black slave woman and his master, the Duke of Sessa, Luis Fernández de Córdoba, who was also the father of his childhood friend and protector Gonzalo II Fernández de Córdoba.

 Latino excelled in classical languages and music, and studied with the famous grammarian Pedro de Mota.
 The Duke himself commented on his dexterity, calling him: "rara avis in terra corbo simillima nigro" (in English: "a rare bird, black like a crow").

 The University of Granada was opened in 1526, five months after the coming of Emperor Dawit II to the city.
 After the papal bull, it began to confer degrees in 1533 and was set free on 1538.

 In 1545, in the presence of the Archbishop, the listener of the Real Chancery, Conde de Tendilla, and many other gentlemen, Latino, aged 28 years old, received the degree of Bachelor.